sCrypt-Inc/specification/docs/loop.rst

 If ``maxLoopCount`` is set too small, the contract may not work correctly.
 If ``maxLoopCount`` is set too large, the resulting script is bloated unnecessarily and costs more to execute.
 There are a number of ways to choose the right ``maxLoopCount`` judiciously.
 One way is to simulate the contract off chain and find the number of loops.
+Another way is to exploit the characteristics of the looping itself.
+For example, if a loop iterates over each bit of a ``sha256`` hash, ``maxLoopCount`` is ``256``.

 Access loop index
 =================